windinjuries/blog/source/_posts/gdb.md

 excerpt: "GDB, the GNU Project debugger, allows you to see what is going on `inside' another program while it executes -- or what another program was doing at the moment it crashed."
 comment: true
 ---
-> GDB, the GNU Project debugger, allows you to see what is going on `inside' another program while it executes -- or what another program was doing at the moment it crashed.

 ## command
 | **Command Name** | **Command Abbreviation** | **Command Description** |
 |------------|--------------|------------|